Eslamanwar/istio/README.md

 - All internal services within the mesh should naturally talk to each other.
 - but istio simplifies configuration of service-level properties like circuit breakers, timeouts, and retries
 - Set default routes for authentication-service
 - define a proper route rule for the service in the VirtualService definition.
-For example, add a simple route rule for
+For example, add a simple route rule:

 ```
+cat << EOF | kubectl apply -f -
 apiVersion: networking.istio.io/v1alpha3
 kind: VirtualService
 metadata: